NACTA Announces Short Film Contest On Tolerant Society - UrduPoint

 NACTA Announces Short Film Contest On 'Tolerant Society'

-National Counter Terrorism Authority (NACTA) Pakistan has announced a short film contest on the theme of 'Tolerant Society, aimed at promoting national harmony and peaceful co-existence in the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Apr, 2021 ) :National Counter Terrorism Authority (NACTA) Pakistan has announced a short film contest on the theme of 'Tolerant Society, aimed at promoting national harmony and peaceful co-existence in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Apr, 2021 ) :National Counter Terrorism Authority (NACTA) Pakistan has announced a short film contest on the theme of 'Tolerant Society', aimed at promoting national harmony and peaceful co-existence in the country.

 The main theme of short film contest 2021 is 'tolerance and peaceful co-existence', and also included other sub-themes such as 'need of peaceful society', 'how to take peaceful and thoughtful actions in uncertain situations', 'Pakistan belongs to all Pakistani' and others, said the details shared by the agency on its website.